3ev/phingy/README.markdown

 ## About ./build.xml

 `build.xml` sits in the root of your project, and is symlinked from `vendor/`.
-You should add this file to you `.gitignore`.
+You should add this file to your `.gitignore`.